-Let's pretend that you've already run your defragmenter and that you have plenty of space on your hard drive.
+Say you've already run your defragmenter and you have plenty of space on your hard drive.
 Start by creating a DOS/Windows boot diskette.
-This is generally done by typing the following command from the DOS/Windows command prompt (after inserting a blank diskette into the diskette drive).
+This is generally done by typing the following command from the DOS/Windows command prompt (after inserting a blank diskette into the diskette drive):

 FORMAT A: /S

-The "/S" tells DOS/Windows to transfer the system to the boot diskette.
-You will also want to have a second boot diskette handy in order to do this a second time.
+The /S tells DOS/Windows to transfer the system to the boot diskette.
+You will also want to have a second boot diskette handy, so do this a second time.
 You'll need it to back up your boot sector.
 I'll explain why in a moment.
-Next copy the FIPS.EXE utility and its associated files from the CDROM drive to the first diskette:
+Next, copy the FIPS.EXE utility and its associated files from the CD-ROM drive to the first diskette:

 COPY D:\DOSUTILS\FIPS20\*.* A:

 Now the fun begins.
-FIPS will display your partition table.
-Using the left and right cursor (arrow) keys, change the size of the partition (you'll see the numbers changing each time you press the keys).
+FIPS displays your partition table again.
+Using the Left and Right Arrow keys, change the size of the partition.
+You'll see the numbers changing each time you press the keys.
 When you are happy with your changes, press <Enter>.
-FIPS will ask you to confirm the changes.
+FIPS asks you to confirm the changes.
 You can still change your mind at this time.
-If everything looks good, press <c> to continue, then type y when asked if you are “Ready to write the new partition scheme to disk?”.
+If everything looks good, press the <c> key to continue, then answer Y when asked if you are ready to write the new partition scheme to disk.

 Windows XP Considerations

-Although the install tools included on the distribution CDs are very good at determining the presence of a Windows 95, 98, or ME partition and shrinking those for you, most can not shrink a Windows XP NTFS partition.
-At the time of this writing, there was one exception to the rule—Mandrake 9.1 included a tool that could resize NTFS partitions, but it was the only one.
+Although the install tools included on the distribution CDs are very good at determining the presence of a Windows 95, 98, or ME partition and shrinking it for you, not every distribution can shrink a Windows XP NTFS partition.
+Of the distributions covered in this chapter, SUSE 9.0 and Mandrake 10.0 can both do the job.
+Fedora cannot.

-The second option is to back up your data, reformat your hard drive, and reinstall Windows XP from scratch, this time making sure that only half (or a third or quarter) of your disk has been allocated to Windows.
+The second option is to back up your data, reformat your hard drive, and reinstall Windows XP from scratch, this time making sure that only half (or a third or a quarter) of your disk is allocated to Windows.
 Please be sure that you are completely comfortable with the idea of reinstalling XP before you proceed.